top of page

 Summary:

 Jason Taylor, a third-round pick from the University of Akron in 1997, became one of the most dominant and feared pass rushers in NFL history during his illustrious 15-year career.
 His exceptional athleticism, technique, and relentless motor made him a game-changing force for the Miami Dolphins and a nightmare for opposing quarterbacks.
+Taylor's consistency, durability, and technical prowess made him an essential component of the Dolphins' defensive line throughout his career.

-Best Defensive Ends in NFL History, National Football League Defensive End Willie Davis of the Green Bay Packers
+Best Defensive Ends NFL History, National Football League Defensive End Willie Davis of the Green Bay Packers

-Defensive End Willie Davis of the Green Bay Packers | Photo by Associated Press
+Defensive End Willie Davis of the Green Bay Packers | Photo by Neil Leifer

 15. Willie Davis